GenesisEducationKyiv/main-project-ArtemKapustkin/README.md

 # CryptoCurrencyMailer
-The Crypto Currency Mailer project is a tool that allows users to stay updated with the latest exchange rates of crypto currencies, specifically Bitcoin (BTC) to Ukrainian Hryvnia (UAH).
+The Crypto Currency Mailer project is a tool that allows users to stay updated with the latest exchange rates of cryptocurrencies, specifically Bitcoin (BTC) to Ukrainian Hryvnia (UAH).
 It utilizes the Binance API to fetch real-time exchange rate data and provides a subscription feature for users to receive email notifications when the exchange rate updates.

 Key Features:

 * **Real-time Exchange Rate**: The project integrates with the Binance API to fetch the current BTC to UAH exchange rate.
-It ensures that users receive up-to-date information on the crypto currency market.
+It ensures that users receive up-to-date information on the cryptocurrency market.

 * **Subscription Management**: Users can subscribe to the service by providing their email addresses.
 The project uses a .txt file to store the list of subscribers, making it easy to manage and update the subscriber list.